 Kelby Young, 37, rises before the sun.
 He is a full-time farmer and the owner of Old Haven Farm in Chelsea.
-Young’s farm dabbles in three areas of business.
-They create value-added foods including jams, jellies and sauces.
-They have about three acres of gardens on which they grow vegetables.
-They also have about 75 pigs, 30 sheep, and also keep poultry, ducks and chickens.
+Young dabbles in three areas of business.
+He creates value-added foods including jams, jellies and sauces.
+He has about three acres of gardens on which he grows vegetables.
+He has about 75 pigs, 30 sheep, and also keeps poultry, ducks and chickens.

 Young doesn’t farm just to support himself.
 He has three children, who also help out and complete chores every morning.
 One even travels with him to the farmers market to help sell their goods.